2021 Armed Forces Bowl

 The 2021 Armed Forces Bowl was a college football bowl game played on December 22, 2021, with kickoff at 8:00 p.m.
 EST (7:00 p.m. local CST) on ESPN.
 It was the 19th edition of the Armed Forces Bowl, and was one of the 2021–22 bowl games concluding the 2021 FBS football season.
-Sponsored by aerospace and defense company Lockheed Martin, the game was officially known as the Lockheed Martin Armed Forces Bowl.
+The game was officially known as the Lockheed Martin Armed Forces Bowl after its corporate sponsor Lockheed Martin.

 Teams

 While the bowl had tie-ins with the American Athletic Conference (AAC) and Conference USA (C-USA), the actual matchup featured a team from the Southeastern Conference (SEC) and an FBS independent.

 This was the fifth meeting between Missouri and Army; entering the bowl, the Tigers led the all-time series, 3–2.

 Missouri Tigers

 Missouri entered the bowl with a 6–6 record (3–5 in SEC play).
 The Tigers played three ranked teams during the season—Texas A&M, Georgia, and Arkansas—losing each contest.
 Five of the Tigers' six wins came in their home stadium.